MikeKSmith/The_Lazy_Producer/docs/014-Tools-Audio_Generators.md

 ## Key idea {.unnumbered}

-MIDI generators (as discussed in [Tools - MIDI Generators] produce MIDI notes which can be further processed via the MIDI plugins that we explored in [Tools - Chords and added notes] and then played through instruments.
+MIDI generators (as discussed in \@ref(tools-midi-generators) produce MIDI notes which can be further processed via the MIDI plugins that we explored in \@ref(tools-midi-tools) and then played through instruments.
 But Ableton Live also has some sound generators that will produce sounds without the need of MIDI input or in fact ***any*** input.
 We just need to think a little creatively and use a generous number of Audio plugins to process the sound into the shape we would like.
 These sound generators are more likely to produce drones and textures than melodies, so may augment some of the tools previously discussed.

 ------------------------------------------------------------------------